toptal/granite/docs/index.md

 It's a combination of user interaction (attributes and validations), context (preconditions) and permissions (authorization policies).

+## What problems it solves?

+When your application becomes more prominent, you use patterns to allow you to leverage your productivity.
+Instead of start inflating the controller and model, you create a folder "app/managers" or something similar and start pushing your business logic there.

+These managers deals with a user wanting to perform some action interacting with the system.
+The user needs to send some extra data to accomplish the task.
+Some subject data is going to be managed during the action.

+While implementing such actions, you have the choice if you want to introduce validations and inflate the manager or keep the validations on the controller.
+That can repeat in case multiple endpoints consume it.

 ## Business actions

 The central concept of Granite is a business action.
-Each business action can have a simple `execute_perform!` method.
+Each business action can start from a simple `execute_perform!` method.

 ### Hello world

 Basically it is an active model-like class (form object) defined to execute a sequence of commands.
 The simplest business action looks like this:

 ```ruby
 class Action < Granite::Action